devosu/research-mentorship-frontend/README.md

 - HTML code are separated into `something.html` in `root` and `_layout.html` in the `_include` directory.
 Layouts are HTML code that can be reused across multiple pages, hurray!!

-- To build the whole site, all you need to do is to run the command, and watch the `_site` directory gets populated automatically.
+- To build the whole site, all you need to do is to run the command, and watch the `docs` directory gets populated automatically.

 ```bash
 npm run build